 This drug is given as an intravenous (IV) infusion, typically every 3 or 6 weeks.

-• It can be used along with ipilimumab as a first treatment in people with advanced squamous cell cancer of the esophagus.
+- Along with ipilimumab (see below) as a first treatment in people with advanced squamous cell cancer of the esophagus.
 When given this way, it can help some people live longer.

 This drug is given as an intravenous (IV) infusion, usually once every 2, 3, or 4 weeks.